MayThandar911997/OldPhonePad/README.md

   •	Using Visual Studio:
       1. Open the project in Visual Studio.
       2. Click Run.
+# Unit Testing
+  Used xUnit for unit testing.

 # Usage
   •	Typing 2 once → A, typing 22 → B, typing 222 → C.